Package 'cleanepi'

 target_columns

-A vector of the target date column names.
-When the input data is a linelist object, this parameter can be set to linelist_tags if you wish to standardize the date columns across tagged columns only.
+A <vector> of the target date column names.
+When the input data is a <linelist> object, this parameter can be set to linelist_tags if you wish to standardize the date columns across tagged columns only.
 Default is NULL.

 format

-A vector of the expected formats in the date values from the date columns.
+A <vector> of the expected formats in the date values from the date columns.
 Default is NULL.

 timeframe

-A vector of 2 values of type date.
+A <vector> of 2 values of type <Date>.
 If provided, date values that do not fall within this timeframe will be set to NA.

 error_tolerance

-A number between 0 and 1 indicating the proportion of entries which cannot be identified as dates to be tolerated; if this proportion is exceeded, the original vector is returned, and a message is issued; defaults to 0.4 (40 percent).
+A <numeric> between 0 and 1 indicating the proportion of entries which cannot be identified as dates to be tolerated; if this proportion is exceeded, the original vector is returned, and a message is issued; defaults to 0.4 (40 percent).

 orders